v-prt/plantgeek/README.md

 - [x] hundreds of plants stored in MongoDB database
 - [x] search & filter by name or type
 - [x] find pet friendly (non-toxic) plants
-- [x] add/remove plants in your lists (collection, favorites, wishlist)
+- [x] add/remove plants to your collection and wishlist
 - [x] toggle detailed view
 - [ ] pagination